felixschmidt89/InstantSpilt/README.md

   - After having worked on a group project as a React developer, I returned to InstantSplit in January 2024 thinking I'd only apply some new learnings from that project but ended up refactoring the entire client codebase.
 This involved making it more modular, standardizing my code, establishing my own coding style, and also writing cleaner code in general.
   - In Phase 1, I had coded with the application user in mind.
 In Phase 2, I had potential colleagues in mind and aimed at setting up a project structure and writing code in a way that requires a minimum amount of explanatory comments.
   - I ended up significantly shortening the codebase while creating a more robust, easier-to-maintain and amend codebase with fewer unwanted side effects.
 Simultaneously, it should now be much easier to comprehend by others.
-  - Eventually, a group of friends conducted the first real-life test and provided valuable feedback, which helped me improve the UX.
+  - Eventually, a group of friends conducted the first real-life test and provided valuable feedback, which helped me improve both UX and UI.